Summary: In this programming example, we will learn two ways to find the GCD of two numbers in Python.

 Method 2: Using the Euclidean Algorithm

-In this algorithm, we divide the larger number with the smaller and update the larger number to the smaller number and the smaller number to the remainder.
+In this algorithm, we divide the larger number by the smaller and update the larger number to the smaller number and the smaller number to the remainder.
 We do this until we get the remainder as zero and the final value of the larger number will be the gcd.

 Let’s see its implementation in Python code.